1974 Nobel Prize in Literature: Prize decision

 For the 1974 prize, the Nobel committee shortlisted eight authors in six proposals, including three proposals for a shared prize.
 The Nobel committee proposed that the 1974 Nobel Prize in Literature should be awarded jointly to Eyvind Johnson and Harry Martinson.
 The committee's second proposal was a shared prize to Nadine Gordimer (subsequently awarded in 1991) and Doris Lessing (awarded in 2007).
 Their third proposal was Saul Bellow (awarded in 1976), either awarded alone or shared with Norman Mailer, and their fourth proposal was Eugenio Montale (awarded in 1975).
-Graham Greene, who had for many years been a candidate for the prize, were again also proposed by the committee.
+Graham Greene, who had for many years been a candidate for the prize, was again also proposed by the committee.

 Committee chair Karl Ragnar Gierow listed Johnson and Martinson as his first proposal and argued that the two authors "from a strictly literary perspective are equal or ahead of several of those, who are now considered for a Nobel prize or have already received it", and again noted that denying authors from being awarded the Nobel prize because they are Swedish or members of the Swedish Academy had no support at all in the statutes of the Nobel Foundation.
-Gierow's second proposal was Graham Greene, citing Greene's recent novel The Honorary Consul as a work that had strengthed his long standing candidacy, and Montale his third proposal.
+Gierow's second proposal was Graham Greene, citing Greene's recent novel The Honorary Consul as a work that had strengthened his long standing candidacy, and Montale his third proposal.

 Committee member Artur Lundkvist strongly opposed that the Swedish Academy should award the Nobel Prize to its own members and urged Johnson and Martinson to not accept the prize, thinking it would make them unhappy.
 Lundkvist later said he thought the award brought the authors to a too early death.
 Lundkvist advocated a shared prize to Gordimer and Lessing.
 No other objections against the proposal to award Johnson and Martinson the prize was noted within the Academy.

 Leakage of the deliberations to the Swedish press

 Some member of the Swedish Academy leaked information about the deliberations to award Johnson and Martinson to the Swedish press.
-The Swedish newspaper Expressen was particularly well informed and had already in 1972 reported that Johnson and Martinson were considered as shortlisted candidates for the prize.
+The Swedish newspaper Expressen was particularly well informed and had already in 1972 reported that Johnson and Martinson were shortlisted candidates for the prize.
 On 12 September 1974 Expressen reported that Johnson and Martinson was likely to be awarded that year's Nobel Prize in Literature.
 A few days after the Swedish Academy's preliminary voting on 26 September 1974, Swedish radio and several newspapers reported that a decision had been taken by the Academy to award Johnson and Martinson.
 Expressen was so certain about the information that they published Sven Delblanc's critical article "A catastrophic decision" (see below) before the Swedish Academy's official announcement on 3 October 1974.